 We will continue to develop commercial skills across the workforce, driving better behaviours, more informed decision making relative to risk and uncertainty and improved commercial results through the implementation of a commercial toolkit and commercial training package.

 Enabling Barnsley

-We are a modern, inclusive, efficent, productive and high-performing council Barnsley Council is a high-performing council with clear and tangible ambitions for its residents, communities and stakeholders. ""
+We are a modern, inclusive, efficent, productive and high-performing council tangible ambitions for its residents, communities and stakeholders.
+77